bioinformatics-core-shared-training/Managing-your-research-data/index.md

 ## Aims: During this course you will learn about:

 <ul>
-  <li>- What Research Funders expect</li>
+  <li> What Research Funders expect</li>
-  <li>- Options for backing up your computer</li>
+  <li> Options for backing up your computer</li>
-  <li>- Ideas for naming and organising your files</li>
+  <li> Ideas for naming and organising your files</li>
-  <li>- Strategies for exchanging files with collaborators</li>
+  <li> Strategies for exchanging files with collaborators</li>
-  <li>- Tips and tricks to make sure that your spreadsheets are readable by programming languages such as R</li>
+  <li> Tips and tricks to make sure that your spreadsheets are readable by programming languages such as R</li>
-  <li>- Learn how to use the OpenRefine software for data cleaning</li>
+  <li> Learn how to use the OpenRefine software for data cleaning</li>
-  <li>- Preparing high-throughput biological data for submission to a public repository</li>
+  <li> Preparing high-throughput biological data for submission to a public repository</li>
 </ul>

 ## Objectives: After this course you should be able to:

 <ul>
-  <li>- Select an appropriate backup strategy for your data</li>
+  <li> Select an appropriate backup strategy for your data</li>
-  <li>- Organise your files in a more structured and consistent manner</li>
+  <li> Organise your files in a more structured and consistent manner</li>
-  <li>- Avoid common pitfalls in spreadsheet manipulation</li>
+  <li> Avoid common pitfalls in spreadsheet manipulation</li>
-  <li>- Known what resources are available at The University of Cambridge for Research Data Management</li>
+  <li> Known what resources are available at The University of Cambridge for Research Data Management</li>
 </ul>

 ## Timetable